Skip to content

 Profitis Ilias

 Fortunately, you don’t have to hike for hours to get to the top.
-Instead, you can easily drive by car where you will find a parking lot.
+Instead, you can quickly drive by car, where you will find a parking lot.
 On the top of the mountain rests the monastery of Profitis Ilias.
-The monastery, built in 1711, is not inhabited and therefore not open to the public, but the chapel in the courtyard is open and it is worth the visit.
+The monastery, built in 1711, is not inhabited and therefore not open to the public, but the chapel in the courtyard is open and worth the visit.

 Therasia